Neurotechnology development

 In neocortex, we achieve high signal-to-noise records of glutamate release from thalamocortical boutonss, using expression of iGluSnFR3, and high signal-to-noise records of intracellular [Ca2+] transients in individual spines of layer 5b basal dendrites, using expression of jRGECO1a.

-Extensions of this work involve the incorporation of fast, i.e., millisecond, and large, i.e., up to 300 micrometers, shifts in focal plane with AO corrections and power modulation at each plane, pulse splitting for elongated beams, and concurrent optogenetics.
+Extensions of this work involve the incorporation of fast shifts in focal plane with AO corrections and power modulation at each plane, pulse splitting for elongated beams, and concurrent opto-genetics and/or opto-ablation.